-Kimberly A. Macuare, Ph.D., is assistant editor for Technology and Innovation, Journal of the National Academy of Inventors (T&I).
+Kimberly Macuare, Ph.D., is assistant editor for Technology and Innovation, Journal of the National Academy of Inventors (T&I).
 She is involved in all facets of the journal’s work, including business operations, strategic planning, marketing, writing, and editing.
 She works closely with the authors, reviewers, and editorial staff to make T&I a central part of the NAI’s mission to promote invention and honor academic inventors.
 She holds a bachelor’s degree in English from the University of Cincinnati and a master’s degree in English and a doctorate in English with a specialization in medieval literature and economics from The Ohio State University.

-Autumn N. Pandolfo, MBA, is special projects manager for the National Academy of Inventors.
-She joined NAI in May 2015 and handles a variety of duties including managing and facilitating the annual conference, workshops, events, and public functions.
-Pandolfo serves as a primary liaison with a national program committee helping to plan and coordinate conference speakers and other external constituents like potential sponsors and candidates for presentations.
-She has a bachelor’s degree in psychology from the University of South Florida and a master’s degree in business administration with a graduate certificate in nonprofit management from the University of Tampa.
-Contact her for all questions regarding the NAI annual meeting including, sponsorship, speaking opportunities and registration.
+Autumn Silas is special projects manager for the National Academy of Inventors.
+She joined NAI in December 2018 and handles a variety of duties including managing and facilitating the annual meeting, workshops, events, and public functions.
+She serves as a primary liaison with a national program committee helping to plan and coordinate annual meeting speakers and other external constituents like potential sponsors and candidates for presentations.
+She has a bachelor’s degree in Event Management from the University of Central Florida.

-Terrance T. Anderson is administrative specialist for the National Academy of Inventors.
+Terrance Anderson is administrative specialist for the National Academy of Inventors.
 He joined NAI in September 2015, and handles a wide variety of administrative duties including maintaining internal accounting records, assisting with invoicing and membership activities, conducting research, preparing reports and processing information requests.
 He has been working in the administrative role with the State of Florida for over 20 years, and for the past 5 years with the University of South Florida.

-Christina E. Schreiber is the administrative coordinator for the National Academy of Inventors.
+Chrissy Schreiber is the Marketing & Communications Specialist for the National Academy of Inventors.
 She joined the NAI in May 2018 after graduating from the University of South Florida with a dual degree, and she serves as a liaison between the NAI and the public.
-Schreiber helps create the annual Activities Report, press releases, newsletters, and social media content.
+Chrissy helps create the annual Activities Report, press releases, newsletters, and social media content.
 She is also responsible for helping to launch new NAI chapters and support the growth of existing chapters.
 She holds bachelor’s degrees in mass communications and music studies from the University of South Florida.